ROS Digital Certificates

 The certificate wont open, the password is incorrect

-The password for opening the ROS digital certificate is the same one that you use when logging into the ROS portal.
+The password for opening ROS digital certificates is the same one that you use when logging into the ROS portal.

 If you are getting an error in Parolla, then we suggest trying to access ROS using the same certificate that you are uploading to Parolla.
 Take a note of the successful password and use that.